LenorEric/LemonShader/README.md

 # LemonShader
-A minecraft optifineshader, based on SEUS 10.1, may not have any license.
+A minecraft optifineshader, based on SEUS 10.1.
+ONLY FOR PERSONAL USE, NOT RELEASE FOR ANY OTHER REASON, NOR TO (RE-)DISTRIBUTE.